 After a challenging few years for the gym industry, the market is finally recovering.
 Here’s an overview of the latest market size and growth statistics…

-- The gym market is predicted to reach $102.2bn in 2025 [Wellness Creative Co].
+- The gym market is estimated to be worth $102.2bn in 2025.
+[Wellness Creative Co]

-- The gym and health club industry is growing at +7.5% per year [Wellness Creative Co].
+- The gym and health club industry is growing at +7.5% per year.
+[Wellness Creative Co]

-- There are approximately 200,000 gyms and health clubs globally [Health & Fitness Association].
+- There are approximately 200,000 gyms and health clubs globally.
+[Health & Fitness Association]

-- The USA has the most gyms (55,294) followed by Brazil (29,525) [Health & Fitness Association].
+- The USA has the most gyms (55,294), followed by Brazil (29,525).
+[Health & Fitness Association]

-- There are over 7000 gyms in the UK and the market value is just over £1.8bn [Leisure Database & Statista].
+- There are over 7000 gyms in the UK and the market value is just over £1.8bn.
+[Leisure Database & Statista]

 Links to all the data sources are listed at the bottom of this article.